The Brief

 Old Design

-Below is a page design I created to break down the different types of workplace pension and the options that customers had.
+Below is a page design I created to break down the different types of workplace pensions and the options that customers had.
 This page was used as a template for other pages because of the way it clearly broke down larger amounts of copy.
 It really helped to 'kill complexity' for our customers!

 Conclusion